-We reported no revenue for the quarters ended September 30, 2017 or 2016 and we presently have no recurring revenue generating arrangements with respect to AV-101 or other potential product candidates.
-While we may potentially receive future milestone payments and royalties under the BlueRock Agreement upon achievement of certain performance-based milestones and commercial sales.
-However, there can be no assurance that the BlueRock Agreement will provide additional revenue to us in the near term or at all.
+We reported no revenue for the quarters ended June 30, 2017 or 2016 and we presently have no recurring revenue--generating arrangements with respect to AV-101 or other potential product candidates.
+While, in the future, we may potentially receive milestone payments and royalties under the BlueRock Agreement in the event certain performance-based milestones and commercial sales are achieved by Bluerock, there can be no assurance that the BlueRock Agreement will provide additional revenue to us in the near term or at all.